onetimesecret/onetimesecret/docs/DOCKER.md

 Onetime Secret is a service that allows you to share sensitive information securely using single-use URLs.
 This guide provides instructions for deploying Onetime Secret using Docker.

+> [!NOTE]
+> For information on our "lite" Docker image, which offers an ephemeral "leave no trace" option, see [DOCKER-lite.md](DOCKER-lite.md).

 ## Quick Start

 To run Onetime Secret using Docker: